AAT Accounting Level 2, part time eve

 They are marked in one of three ways:

-● Wholly computer marked, and so results will be available automatically
+Ø Wholly computer marked, and so results will be available automatically

-● Partially computer marked and partially human marked, and so results will be available within six weeks
+Ø Partially computer marked and partially human marked, and so results will be available within six weeks

-● Wholly human marked, and so results will be available within six weeks.
+Ø Wholly human marked, and so results will be available within six weeks.

 For the Level 2 Certificate in Accounting qualification, you'll need to sit a synoptic assessment.
 This tests your understanding of connections between the different topics covered across the qualification and is sat towards the end of the year.
 Results for the synoptic assessment are released online six weeks after submission.

 The accountancy skills developed by studying this qualification will enable a student to seek employment with confidence and/or to progress to the next level of learning.
+The finance, accountancy, business and communications skills developed in the AAT Foundation Certificate in Accounting can lead to employment as:

-The accountancy and finance knowledge developed in this qualification is also the underpinning knowledge needed for the higher-level accountancy and financial skills developed in the AAT Advanced and Professional Accounting Qualifications:
+The accountancy and finance knowledge developed in this qualification is also the underpinning knowledge needed for the higher-level accountancy and financial skills developed in the AAT Advanced and Professional Accounting Qualifications: ?
+Level 3 AAT Advanced Diploma in Accounting ?
+Level 4 AAT Professional Diploma in Accounting

 £1,098